jskz/golem/README.md

 Golem is a from-scratch attempt at a Diku-like MUD implemented with Golang in 2021.

-The objective is to create a hackable, scriptable skeleton for a hack-and-slash MUD.
+The objective is to create a hackable, scriptable skeleton for a hack-and-slash MUD; a secondary goal is to provide this with a directory and module structure that is immediately familiar to enthusiasts who have tinkered with similar Diku derivatives over the years.

 ## Requirements